brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 `dbt-bigquery>=1.7.0`

-This translates as "get me the latest **release** of `dbt-bigquery`".
+This translates as "get me the latest **release** of `dbt-bigquery` that's no older than `1.7.0`".
+The low bound ensures that I know things will blow up if somehow I get an older dependency than I'm expectng.
+If there's a problem with the latest version, and I can't fix it right now, I can still pin to the previous working version temporarily - but I've found this is a rare exception rather than a fatiguing everyday occurrence.

  Unlike some other ecosystems I've had the misfortune of needing to work with, `pip` has a wonderful feature in [requiring an explicit flag `--pre` to include pre-release versions](https://pip.pypa.io/en/stable/cli/pip_install/#pre-release-versions), so you won't get the technically-latest-but-unstable `1.8.0b2` beta.
 Yay!
 The latest release is currently [dbt-bigquery 1.7.7](https://libraries.io/pypi/dbt-bigquery/1.7.7).

 When I open `dbt_bigquery_template` in VSCode, [the init-and-update task](https://github.com/brabster/dbt_bigquery_template/blob/2af5ffd769ec698757847e0366aa00aea984b94e/.vscode/tasks.json#L7) automatically kicks off and runs a series of commands updating different kinds of dependencies including [`pip install -U -r ${PROJECT_DIR}/requirements.txt`](https://github.com/brabster/dbt_bigquery_template/blob/2af5ffd769ec698757847e0366aa00aea984b94e/.dev_scripts/init_and_update.sh#L23). [`-U` means `--upgrade`](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-U) and updates any dependencies you've already got to their latest versions if newer versions are available.